 However since playing Trackmania Turbo, and it’s beta, it’s clear to me that I missed the point when looking in from the outside.
 Trackmania’s emphasis on time trials and track building allows players to truly push the limit of what’s possible on each individual track, with each individual car, and there’s few better feelings than nailing that perfect lap through one of the most technical tracks you’ve ever experienced.

 Similar to games like Trials Fusion, Trackmania focuses itself on relatively short racing experiences, where many of the tracks only occupy around thirty seconds or so of your time.
-These sprint-like tracks then afford often incredibly complex track design that don’t overly punish the player when they fail, this then affords the propensity for breathtaking track design and a truly thrilling, unrivalled arcade racing experience.
-Like Trials, and similar titles that emphasize low-punishment yet expect perfection, failure is a crucial component of the game.
+These sprint-like tracks then allow for incredibly complex , breathtaking track designs that push your capabilities to the limit, without being overly punishing.
+Indeed, like Trials, and similar titles that emphasize low-punishment, and yet expect perfection, failure is a crucial component of the game.
 Even if you make it round the track successfully on your first attempt, it’s unlikely you’ve been awarded the best time, and failure offers an opportunity to learn and perfect that racing line, even if that racing line includes driving up walls, flipping onto other components of the track, or defying gravity with magnets.

-Despite its map complexity Trackmania’s level of challenge feels appropriately paced, silver times are very achievable with gold times pushing you to go a little further with a very good, although not perfect, racing line.
-For those seeking a higher challenge you can seek to attain the trackmaster medal on every track, these are the best times achieved by the tracks developer and require an absolutely perfect racing line in order to be achieved.
+Despite its map complexity Trackmania’s level of challenge feels appropriately paced, silver times are very achievable with gold times pushing you to go a little further with a very good, although never requiring a perfect racing line.
+For those seeking a higher challenge you can seek to attain the trackmaster medal on every track, these are the best times achieved by the tracks developer and require a near perfect racing line in order to be achieved.

-There are a total of four themes that comprise trackmania, ranging from the drift-focus gameplay of Canyon, to the off road gameplay of valley, and gravity defying mechanics of lagoon.
-Each of these themes feature a distinct aesthetic, unique track features and a unique car.
-Even with just four themes you can create a tremendous amount of aesthetic variation, Lagoon can range from beach side off road races, to sprints through lucious jungles.
-There’s no short of variety in trackmania turbo.
+There are a total of four themes that comprise the tracks you’ll see in Trackmania Turbo, ranging from the drift-focus gameplay of Canyon, to the off road gameplay of Valley, and gravity defying mechanics of Lagoon.
+Each of these themes features a distinct aesthetic, unique track features and a unique car with its own handling to get to grips with.
+Even within each of these four themes, the game offers a tremendous amount of aesthetic variation, Lagoon can range from beach side off road races, to sprints through lucious jungles, each with their own gameplay challenges.
+There’s no short of variety in Trackmania Turbo.

-On top of that, each vehicle within these regions features very unique handling.
+The unique handling of the vehicles available in each section presents presents some of the games more interesting challenges, forcing the player to adapt their line depending on the vehicle available for the particular track.
 Stadium features a grippy F1-like car, where drifting is the last thing you want to do when attempting to retain speed, gameplay here is focused on braking points and your driving line, with incredibly precise driving required in order to attain the gold medal, while valley features much more twitchy off-road gameplay, emphasizing very cautious steering as your buggie teeters on the edge of losing control.
 Each one presents a unique challenge, encouraging a distinct driving emphasis and making the game feel fresh as you move consistently from one area to the next.

-Some of the twitchy, off-road gameplay can however be a less consistent experience however, pushing you too far towards a sense of lost control, rather than teetering that fine line.
+However, some of the twitchy, off-road gameplay can feel a little less fair than using the other vehicle types, pushing you too far towards a sense of lost control, rather than teetering that fine line.
 These segments often come across as more frustrating, and overly difficult in comparison to the rest of the campaign, and I found this to be especially true for the off-road sand segments in the lagoon track.
 However for the most part, even these more frustrating challenges remain fair, if a little more punishing than the rest of the game and ultimately didn’t detract significantly from my sense of enjoyment and satisfaction when I finally nailed these trickier tracks.

 In terms of motivation to push forward, there’s no narrative or anything like that that contextualizes the experience, only the enjoyment you have from playing the game, and a sense of personal achievement that stems from nailing the top times and collecting gold medals.
 There’s also a relatively robust leaderboard feature which places you not only on your global ranking, but your ranking by region.
 I felt accomplished being told my times were were in the top ten racers in the South East of England, and within the top fifty in England when I nailed a good time.
 It’s a compelling system, and provides a much more meaningful value than merely granting you some almost arbitrary thousand or so ranking from a global leaderboard.